gemc/home/_examples/basic/simple_flux.md

 ## Digitization

-The %%FluxPlane%% is associated with the `flux` digitization (one of the available GEMC pre-built routines) in `simple_flux.py`, with identifier %%flux_plane = 1%%.
+The %%FluxPlane%% is associated with the %%flux%% digitization (one of the available GEMC prebuilt routines) in `simple_flux.py`, with identifier %%flux_plane = 1%%.

 ```python